DirtBagXon/3zb2-zigflag/README.md

-# Custom 3rd Zigock Bot II for Yamagi Quake II
+# Custom 3rd Zigock Bot II for Linux Quake II

-This is a custom port of the 3rd Zigock Bot II to Linux Yamagi Quake II. \
+This is a custom port of the 3rd Zigock Bot II to Linux Quake II clients or servers. \
-All warnings (up to gcc8) and unused variables have been fixed in the original source. \
+All warnings (up to gcc8) and unused variables have been addressed from the original source. \
-The code has many backport fixes, enhancements and features applied (custom, tsmod & yquake2).
+The code has backport fixes, enhancements and features applied from various sources: tsmod, \

-BASE_DIR is defined in `src/header/local.h`, for Yamagi Quake II use in Debian:

-    /usr/share/games/quake2

-For mod installation in:

-    /usr/share/games/quake2/3zb2
+yquake2 and custom.

+This was modified for my own use and driven by nostalgia for the Quake II servers of old. \
+It was also fun, and sometimes exasperating, to dive into the codebase of such a classic game. \
+There are many heavily modified versions of Quake II games, this mod keeps the look and feel of \
+the original game, but allows the Quake II multiplayer experience sadly lacking in the present day.

+Tip of the hat to `Ponpoko`, original mod author and bot creator.

+On global linux installs, **e.g.** `/usr/share/games`, you may need to specify `basepath` - See details below.

-Bot chaining routes are supplied, further routes can be (re)created via the mod `chedit` (See `CONFIG.txt`)
+Bot chaining routes are supplied, further routes can be (re)created via the mod command `chedit` (See `CONFIG.txt`)

 ### ZigMode ZigFlag (Capture and Hold)

+As the original `zigmode` appeared to be buggy and even half implemented, I have made this fun feature \
-Custom features have been added to the `zigmode` Capture and Hold element of the game.
-Including enhancements \
+a little more enhanced, while keeping the original look and feel of the game.
+Minimal HUD enhancements, \
-to the HUD, a flag return function and sound feedback additions which subtly alter the game dynamics and add \
+a timed flag return feature, bot distant spawning and added sound notifications to subtly alter the game \
+dynamics and improve stability over the original game element.

+`ZigMode` requires the included `.pak` file and a route chaining file for the map, many popular maps are \
+included, further `.chn` can be created via the mod `chedit` function.

-stability over the original release.
-It plays best on smaller level maps with a few bots.
+`Capture and Hold` plays best on smaller level maps with a couple of bots throw in.

 Example config file for ZigFlag: